 College of Pharmacy

-- DNA methylation can regulate nearby gene expression by recruting specific protein readers.
+- DNA methylation is proposed to be epigenetic signals and can regulate nearby gene expression by recruiting specific protein readers.
 Preliminary studies in this lab have found a global alteration of DNA methylation after triggering inflammation.
 In addition, inflammation is found to be a high risk factor of lung cancer development.
-Therefore, the researchers hypothesize that this epigenetic mechanism could serve as a bridge between inflammation and lung cancer.
-This project compares epigenomics (DNA methylation/hydroxymethylation), transcriptomics, and proteomics changes in A/J mice treated with cigarette smoke (CS), inflammatory agent LPS, and tobacco carcinogen NNK.
-Integration of these -omics datasets will provide a complete view of inflammation induced changes at the molecular level and be a guide for therapy development in the future.
+Therefore, the researchers hypothesized that this epigenetic mechanism could serve as a bridge between inflammation and lung cancer.
+They will compare epigenomics (DNA methylation/hydroxymethylation), transcriptomics, and proteomics changes in A/J mice treated with cigarette smoke (CS), the inflammatory agent LPS, and the tobacco carcinogen NNK.
+Integration of these -omics datasets will provide a complete view of inflammation induced changes at molecular level and guide the researchers for therapy development in the future.